 The Foundation is private, entirely funded by Cartier for its communications.
 To give a broad estimate, the general budget – operating and programming – varies around five million euros.

 What relationship does the Foundation have with the Cartier company?

 It is a very close, simple and structured relationship.
 The Foundation has a mission to fulfill for which it has been entrusted and specifications to be respected.
 The Foundation reports regularly on its activities to the company with which it works hand in hand.
 We maintain close relations with Cartier and its foreign subsidiaries, particularly in the field of communication.”

 As one of the speakers at the “The Night of Uncertainty” puts it: “This is the ultimate episode of the conquest of the Americas.
 The accumulation of gold permitted Europe to develop.
 We must mobilize to avoid the disappearance of indigenous peoples.”

 Clearly, the Cartier Foundation is using the pretense of concern for the Yanomami as a sales strategy for the Cartier luxury gold company that created the foundation that they work with hand in hand.
 This allows the Cartier company to associate art and philanthropy with their luxury brand in the minds of the public.
 But putting “Art” in the foreground and attempting to push “Gold” into the background won’t work unless you, too, are willing to make a pact with the devil.
-Would you enjoy wearing gold if your garden or town was destroyed and your water supply contaminated in order to extract it?
+Would you enjoy wearing gold if your garden or town was destroyed and your water supply contaminated in order to extract it, or if your children had developmental problems because of mercury poisoning?
 Me neither.

 It’s up to us to say NO to Gold!